mvolkmann/redux-easy/README.md

   <option>blue</option>
 </Select>
 ```
+If the `option` elements have a value attribute, that value
+will be used instead of the text inside the `option`.

-For a set of radio buttons, use the RadioButtons component.
+For a set of radio buttons, use the `RadioButtons` component.
 For example,
 ```js
 <RadioButtons